 We like to celebrate our successes and welcome compliments where they are deserved.
 Compliments do help us through what can be a demanding vocation.

 We would ask that if you have a Compliment, you complete and send the form below.
 Alternatively you can write to the Practice Manager, Kayley Delaney.

 In order to deliver the best possible service, we welcome suggestions for improvements from our patients.

 As a Practice, the Senior Management team will review these suggestions on a regular basis.

-We would ask that you put any suggestions, you complete and send the form below.
+We would ask that if you have any suggestions, you complete and send the form below.
 Alternatively you can write to the Practice Manager, Kayley Delaney.

 If your problem cannot be sorted out in this way and you wish to make a complaint, we would ask that you let us know as soon as possible, ideally in a matter of days, or at most, a few weeks to allow us to establish what happened more easily.
 Where this is not possible, we would ask that your complaint is received: